 Award Questionnaire for SES recipients:

-A very special thank you to Valley Toyota Dealers who have generously donated $100,000 in both 2018 & 2019 for additional Safety Enhancement Stipends to be awarded in Maricopa Country.
+A very special thank you to Valley Toyota Dealers who have generously donated annually in 2018, 2019, 2020, 2021 & 2022 for additional Safety Enhancement Stipends to be awarded in Maricopa County.